 - There’s less clean up – just one pot for cooking meats, thru to the entire meal

-- I can cook an entire meal in less than 30 minutes usually including prep and time to reach pressure
+- Meal prep is slim to done and I can cook an entire meal in less than 30 minutes.

 - Just makes my busy life easier

 I have made a lot of easy Instant Pot chicken recipes.
 You can see how long each one took.

 Once you make a few you’ll get the hang it.
 Just adjust times slightly depending on whether your chicken is fresh or frozen.